honzajavorek/foto/README.md

 # Elk

 My personal photo manager.
 I started to hate Picasa, because it was pretending to be smarter than me.
 I like file-system based management and I couldn't find a folder-based manager which could simply synchronize photos with Picasa Web Albums and save properly metadata into JPEG files.

-## Status: HOBBY PROJECT
+## Status: ACTIVE

-This my hobby project is under bit-by-bit development.
+Under bit-by-bit development and maintenance.
 No rush.
 No other people use or need it, anyway.

 ## Installation